sdummett-at-42/cpp_modules/README.md

 # Welcome to cpp_modules!

-This modules are an introduction to the C++
+These modules are an introduction to the C++

 ## Contributors